What Are All Of The Factors Of 27

 Definition of Factors

 A factor of a number is an integer that divides the number exactly, without leaving any remainder.
-For example, if we divide 27 by 3, we get 9, with no remainder.
-This means that 3 is a factor of 27.
+As an example, if we divide 27 by 3, we get 9, with no remainder.
+In plain terms, 3 is a factor of 27.
 Similarly, 9 is also a factor because 27 divided by 9 is 3, again with no remainder.

 How to Find Factors